taohansens/aic8800d80-secureboot/README.md

 Bluetooth not working.

+### Disclaimer
+I did not develop this software, The code is sourced from the Tenda U11 driver.
+I only made some modifications to the code to adapt it to newer kernel versions.
+Apart from compilation issues, I am unable to address other problems."

 ### Attention
 Before installing the driver, delete all aic8800-related folders under /lib/firmware.
 Using an incorrect firmware version may cause the system to freeze.